Benchmarking Physics-Informed Neural Networks and Boundary Elements Methods for Wave Scattering: Results

 \section{Results}

 \fancyhead[RO]{\textit{Results}\, / \thepage}

 In this section, we present the results obtained from the analytical solution, BEM, and PINNs for the 2D Helmholtz scattering problem.
-We begin by introducing the exact solution, which serves as the reference to assess numerical accuracy.
-Then, we describe the hyperparameter optimization process for PINNs and report the optimal configuration obtained.
-Using this configuration, we vary the number of integration points in BEM to achieve comparable accuracy, enabling a fair comparison of computational time.
-Finally, we evaluate the accuracy of both methods outside the training domain to assess their generalization capability.
+We vary the number of integration points in BEM to achieve comparable accuracy, enabling a fair comparison of computational time.
+Then, we evaluate the accuracy of both methods outside the training domain to assess their generalization capability.
 The results highlight the performance of each approach in estimating the scattered field within and beyond the training domain.
+All experiments were performed on machines equipped with 10 CPU cores / 20 threads (13\textsuperscript{th} Gen Intel Core i9-13900H @ 3.40 GHz) and an NVIDIA GeForce RTX 4060 Laptop GPU.